miurahr/aqtinstall/docs/installation.rst

         [--archives <archive>[ <archive>...]] [--timeout <timeout(sec)>]

 You can also call with ``python -m aqt`` syntax as well as command script ``aqt``.
+Some older operating systems may require you to specify Python version 3, like this: ``python3 -m aqt``.

 * The Qt version is formatted like this: `5.11.3`
 * Host is one of: `linux`, `mac`, `windows`